olivertaylor/print-css/README.md

 I can start with the textplay css layout.
 This will get me a page layout, headers, footers, etc. and adding basic typography should be no problem.

+## Typography Ideas

+Use only 3 levels of headings.

+Italic and Bold.

+Do not use bullet-lists for lists of items, use paragraphs and sentences instead.
+Use bullets for examples and asides.

+*   The above 2 paragraphs and the 1 below
+    belong to the same list of ideas.
+    This is a kind of aside demonstrating one of those ideas.
+    When you're done reading it you can resume the list.

+    Without a structure like this I'd have to resort to using bullets at the root of this section, but I'm already doing that with paragraphs.

+Use blockquotes for quotes.